Americans fret over social media control of news: Survey

-WASHINGTON (AFP) - A majority of Americans believe social media platforms have too much control over news they see and many express concern that they get a less favorable "mix" of information as a result, a survey showed Wednesday (Oct 2).
+WASHINGTON • A survey shows a majority of Americans believe social media platforms have too much control over news they see, and many express concern that they get a less favourable "mix" of information as a result.

-The Pew Research Centre poll found 62 per cent of respondents say social media companies have excessive control over news.
+The Pew Research Centre poll found 62 per cent of respondents saying social media companies have excessive control over news.

 This results in a less favourable mix of news, 55 per cent of respondents told the researchers.

-Republicans tended to be more negative than Democrats about social media, with three-fourths of Republicans and Republican-leaning independents saying social media companies have too much control of news compared with 53 per cent of Democrats and Democratic leaners.
+Republicans were more negative than Democrats about social media, with three-fourths of Republicans and Republican-leaning independents saying social media firms have too much control over news, against 53 per cent of Democrats and Democratic leaners.

-The survey highlights rising worries about how social media shape the information people see online, and complaints from some - including US President Donald Trump - that platforms are biased.
+The survey results, released on Wednesday, highlight rising worries about how social media shapes the information people see online, and complaints from some - including US President Donald Trump - that platforms are biased.

 It comes as Facebook - by far the most popular social network - is set to release a news "tab" that will include content from a variety of news organisations.